promotedai/promoted-ts-client/README.md

 ## Pagination

 - When calling `deliver`, we expect that you will pass an unpaged (complete) list of insertions, and the SDK assumes this to be the case.
+To help you catch this scenario, the SDK will call handleError in the pre-paged case if performChecks is turned on.

 - When calling `prepareForLogging` with shadow traffic turned on, we also expect an unpaged list of insertions, since in this case we are simulating delivery.

 - When calling `prepareForLogging` otherwise, you may choose to pass "pre-paged" or "unpaged" insertions based on the `insertionPageType` field on the `MetricsRequest`.
-  - When `insertionPageType` is "unpaged", the `Request.paging.offset` and `Request.paging.size` parameters are used to log a "window" of insertions, and the `position` of the insertions will be offset accordingly.
+  - When `insertionPageType` is "unpaged", the `Request.paging.offset` and `Request.paging.size` parameters are used to log a "window" of insertions.
-  - When `insertionPageType` is "pre-paged", the SDK assumes the client is handling paging, and the position offset is assumed to be 0.
+  - When `insertionPageType` is "pre-paged", the SDK will not handle pagination of the insertions that are part of the resulting lot request.

+### Position

+- Do not set the insertion `position` field in client code.
+The SDK and Delivery API will set it when `deliver` is called.
+- When logging only via `prepareForLogging`, the `position` field is not set by the SDK on the log request insertions.

 The `prepareForLogging` call assumes the client has already handled pagination.
 It needs a `Request.paging.offset` to be passed in for the number of items deep that the page is.